Year 11, 2017, Germany

 Year 10, 2016, Germany

 When I came to Australia my host family was really nice and welcomed me.
 The first days were different but really nice.
 I was tired but my family tried to keep awake so that I’m fast accustomed to the time here in Australia.

-The first day at school was nice and again all people were kind and nice to me.
+The first day at school was nice and again all the people were kind and nice to me.
 The first weeks were good and the school was easier than I thought.
 The tasks and assignments were not too hard and the homework I had to do was not too much.
 I really enjoyed the adventure space aviation and I can recommend it.
 I learned a lot about aviation and made that I want to get my own pilot license.

 The whole time my family was nice and went to different places with me.
-The first month I had two host brothers from japan and it was nice to hear about their culture.
+The first month I had two host brothers from Japan and it was nice to hear about their culture.
 The rest of the time in Australia I had no host brothers what was sometimes boring but all over not to bad.
-The best thing I did while I was in Australia was the trip in the outback for Biodiversity because the nature is singularly and something special.
+The best thing I did while I was in Australia was the trip in the outback for Biodiversity because nature is singularly and something special.

-I like the concept of the school because it’s different to the one I know from my school and it is nice to manage everything by myself.
+I like the concept of the school because it’s different from the one I know from my school and it is nice to manage everything by myself.
 Also that you have only three subjects which cover all subject is good so it’s easier to concentrate on the things you have to do.
 For every person who is too shy, scared or not sure about going to Australia just do it!
 It will be the best time of your life and you will like it.

 Year 10 – 11, 2015 – 2016, Switzerland